This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 Things to watch out for

 Commonly overlooked items for which tax relief is available are the cost of travel, and the cost of telephone calls.
-If the letting business is substantial there may be some justification in making a claim for the additional cost of working from home in maintaining records etc. If the letting business is substantial and a vehicle is used a lot in connection with the business it may be possible to claim Capital Allowances on it (restricted to the business proportion of its use).
-If the property is jointly owned and one party has income taxable at the basic rate and the other is taxable at the higher rate then you should ask the basic rate tax payer to undertake the management of the property and pay him/her accordingly.
-That income is taxable at the basic rate and reduces the higher rate taxpayers liability.
+If the letting business is substantial, there may be some justification in making a claim for the additional cost of working from home in maintaining records, etc. If the letting business is substantial, and a vehicle is used a lot in connection with the business, it may be possible to claim Capital Allowances on it (restricted to the business proportion of its use).
+If the property is jointly owned and one party has income taxable at the basic rate and the other is taxable at the higher rate, then you should ask the basic rate tax payer to undertake the management of the property and pay him/her accordingly.
+That income is taxable at the basic rate and reduces the higher rate taxpayer’s liability.

 Losses may not be offset against other income but may be carried forward to be set against future profits.
 Get in touch today to make sure you don’t miss out on the reliefs available to landlords.